nrfconnect/Asset-Tracker-Template/docs/index.md

 <img src="images/claim.png" alt="Claim Device" width="300" />
 </details>

 <li>Wait for the device to provision credentials and connect to nRF Cloud over CoAP.
-Once connected, the device must be available under the **Devices** section in the **Device Management** navigation pane on the left.</li>
+Once connected, the device must be available under the <strong>Devices</strong> section in the <strong>Device Management</strong> navigation pane on the left.</li>

-See [Provisioning](docs/common/provisioning.md) for more details.
 </ol>

+  See <a href="https://docs.nordicsemi.com/bundle/asset-tracker-template-latest/page/common/provisioning.html">provisioning</a> for more details.

 </details>

 ## Key Technical Features